How do forever stamps work?

 Forever stamps are sold in sheets, rolls and booklets of 20.
 You can buy them in person at your local post office or from the USPS over the phone or online.
 Some grocery stores and chain drugstores also sell forever stamps.

-Postal officials say in the news release that they believe these new rates will help keep the Postal Service competitive while providing some needed revenue.
+Postal officials say they believe these new rates will help keep the Postal Service competitive while providing some needed revenue.

 How many forever stamps do I need?